Charlotte Rodent Control Services

 The Noosa Approach

 We approach our treatments in a conservative way, proceeding with great care when it comes to exposing people and the environment to insecticides.
 We provide quality training to our technicians so that they are knowledgeable about the:

 We use full-sized trucks, packing them with whatever our technicians might need to solve your pest control problem.

 Choosing Noosa for Your Rodent Removal Services

 If you live in the Greater Charlotte area and are looking for rodent control near you, then we invite you to contact our trained professionals at Noosa Pest Management.
-Our locally owned and operated company is headed up by “Chief Bugman” Fred Wingate and our focus is on providing customers with the highest possible level of service.
+Our locally owned and operated company is headed up by “Chief Bugman” Fred Wingate and our focus is on providing customers with the highest possible level of pest control service.
 In fact, we guarantee an immediate response during business hours.

 You might wonder why we go so far above and beyond when it comes to customer service.
 The reason is simple.
 We consider our customers to be part of our family, and we treat them like we’d like to be treated.
 When you have a mouse control or rat control problem (or any other kind of pest control problem), our team will spend as much time as you need to answer your questions and address the issues.
 If you want to talk to our owner, just ask!
 He’d be happy to chat.